jdc-cunningham/cross-platform-app/DEVNOTES.md

     - it'll be interesting figuring out how to save data
     - possible to save to image, looking into keeping drawing

+06/16/2023

+12:00 AM

+I wonder if it's a data origin thing

+The db is not empty, but not sure if the data is just white or has stroke path

+The canvas is not empty when I save, saving process is not failing...

+as soon as I type it immediately saves, as I type the name, it has saved 5 times eg. t, t, te, tes, tes

+I put a debouncer in...

+12:05 AM

+oh wait maybe I need to wait for an active drawing before having auto save work

+12:23 AM

+the saving stops working once the file gets big enough which is odd since it is not that big, it's under 100kb

+12:27 AM

+ohh... max URI length is 32KB

+hmm I think I have to turn it into a picture, API takes the picture and turns it into a blob... and vice versa

 06/15/2023

 Desires lol